nirgodin/RollingStone500/README.md

 # RollingStone

+## About
+This project analyses the new RollingStone magazine [500 best songs of all time](https://www.rollingstone.com/music/music-lists/best-songs-of-all-time-1224767/) list, released on 05/09/2021, and compares this list to the [previous version](https://www.rollingstone.com/music/music-lists/500-greatest-songs-of-all-time-151127/) of this list from 2004.
+Most of the analysis is done by parsing the raw text from the rolling stone website.
+Supplementary data is drawn from the Spotify API, using Python's [Spotipy](https://spotipy.readthedocs.io/en/2.19.0/) module.

 ## Project requirements
 To install the required modules for this project, just run the following command on terminal:
 ```pip install -r .\resources\requirements.txt```